outline/outline/server/onboarding/❤️ Support.md

-We hate bugs as much as you and do everything possible to keep the app bug-free.
-Help us out by getting in touch with the team if you see any problems with Outline.
-You can email [hello@getoutline.com](mailto:hello@getoutline.com) directly and we’ll get back to you (hopefully with a fix!) as soon as possible.
+We hate bugs as much as you and do everything possible to keep the application bug-free and performant.
+If you see any problems with Outline please get in touch with the team – you can email [hello@getoutline.com](mailto:hello@getoutline.com) directly and we’ll get back to you (hopefully with a fix!) as soon as possible.

+## GitHub

-If you already have a GitHub account then you can also submit issues directly to the development team on our [open issue tracker](https://github.com/outline/outline/issues).
+If you have a GitHub account then you can also submit issues directly to the development team on our [open issue tracker](https://github.com/outline/outline/issues).

 ## Ideas